Evilbits/logzomg/README.md

           msg: "Have been spotted!",
           damn: "son",
           level: "info",                      # Optional.
 Sets log level.
-Default is warning "file": "frank.txt"                 # Optional.
+Default is warning
+          file: "frank.txt"                 # Optional.
 Sets name of file to log to.
 Default is log.txt }) end
 ```